For Faculty

 • Scheduling meetings with faculty/graduate students

-• Distributing posters and any other publicity material
+• Composing, distributing posters, and any other publicity material

 • Sending a copy of the aforementioned flyers to skripp@wisc.edu

 • Ideally, the public activities will be submitted to the UW Event Calendar.
-When doing so, please add LACIS as a tag.
+When doing so, please add LACIS and international as tags.

 • If a Facebook event is created, please invite LACIS as a co-host.